 - Leaky Faucet

 Often, a leaky faucet is one of those plumbing issues homeowners are inclined to ignore.
 However, this can be solved through a quick fix.
 First, you want to remove your faucet and take it to a handyman or plumber for advice.
 Remember to switch off the water when you do this.
 The plumber may find that you need to replace a particular part or that you’re better off with a new faucet.
-You will need to ensure that you buy a faucet that is compatible with your joints.
-If you’re unsure, consider visiting a hardware store for advice.
+You will need to ensure that you buy an ADA faucet that is compatible with your joints.

 - Reduced Water Pressure